Self-Driving Semi Trucks: Will Truckers Be Out of Their Jobs?

 As an owner-operator or a truck driver, you’re probably wondering what that will mean for you.
 Is autonomous semi-trucks or self-driving semi-trucks going to take your job away?
 Are you going to have to buy a whole new fleet of semi-trucks that drive themselves?

-The Key Players in the Self Driving Semi Truck Game
+The Key Players in the Self-Driving Semi Truck Game

-Self-driving trucks are making their way into the game much more quickly in the past years than ever before.
+Self-driving Semi-trucks are making their way into the game much more quickly in the past years than ever before.
 Automated trucks are going to be seen on the road, it’s just a matter of when.
 There are hopes that traffic will decrease, fuel efficiency will increase, and costs will lower.
 Whether those in the industry like it or not, trucking is advancing.

 You know about Google, but you might not know about Alphabet.
 Alphabet is Google’s parent company, and Waymo is one of its subsidiaries.
-Unsurprisingly, Google has its food in the automated trucking game.
+Unsurprisingly, Alphabet has its foot in the automated trucking game.
 You might have seen these trucks being tested out in Arizona or California without even realizing they were automated – almost.
 While the technology is being worked out, Waymo’s trucks all have human drivers to ensure that no accidents happen.
 They launched their trucks in 2018.

 In 2014, Daimler entered the autonomous trucking game, one of the first of its time.
 Mercedes-Benz is owned by Daimler, so you might indeed see a driverless Mercedes freight truck driving along the road one day.
 They have plans to open a center in Oregon to develop their research further.
 Daimler also employs a human driver to sit in their trucks and make sure that the vehicle can safely exit the freeway.